Scholarships

 Applicant Qualifications:

-• Applicant must be a high school senior graduating in 2023
+• Applicant must be a senior high school student or freshman in college.

 Scholarship Description: